-- Incentive is calculated at 25% of QSAPE. - An additional incentive of 5% of QSAPE is provided for productions shooting and conducting post-production in South Africa and utilising the services of a black-owned service company.
+- Shooting on location in South Africa, the incentive will be calculated at 25% of QSAPE, with a cap of R25 million. - An additional incentive of 5% of QSAPE is provided for productions shooting and conducting post-production in South Africa, and utilising the services of a black-owned service company.

-Post-Production Benefits
+Post-production

-- Conducting post-production in South Africa, the incentive is calculated at 20% of QSAPPE; - An additional incentive of 2.5% of QSAPPE is for spending at least R10 million of the post-production budget in South Africa. - For post-production with QSAPPE of R15 million and above, the incentive is calculated at 25% of QSAPPE. - The incentive programme offers a reimbursable grant to the maximum of R50 million per qualifying project.
+- Conducting post-production in South Africa, the incentive is calculated at 25% Qualifying South African Post-Production Expenditure (QSAPPE). - An additional 2.5% of QSAPPE is provided for spending at least R10 million of post-production budget in South Africa. - An additional 5% is provided for spending at least R15 million of post-production budget in South Africa.